derekmarion/sql-32-flavors-1/README.md

 ## 32 Flavors: Modeling an ice cream store

 Your first task is to create a data model.
-Mr. Bummbledore has indicated that he cares about the following:
+Mr. Bumbledore has indicated that he cares about the following:

 ### Inventory